gillishermans/SIGI_results/README.md

  - Some enclosed buildings contain buildings seperate from each other.
 These were connected by one or multiple uncenclosed shapes that were removed during enclosure.

 ## Results
-For each example we show the example, an unenclosed buildings and an enclosed building.
+For each example we show the example, an unenclosed buildings and an enclosed building (if available).

 ### Example 1
 With alpha = 1.0, rectangular shapes, merge operations, overlap allowed.